Smart data automation for data mesh and data fabric

 The potential for data inconsistency could be of concern because such architecture requires multiple teams being responsible for their own data products.

-There is the need for processes and controls to ensure that the data is kept up-to-date and consistent across the organization.
+There is the need for processes and controls to ensure that the data is kept up-to-date and consistent across the organization as the amount of data grows.

-Accelerate your applied intelligence workflow with comprehensive features that biGENIUS has to offer.
+Accelerate and automate your analytical data workflow with comprehensive features that biGENIUS-X offers.

 Why biGENIUS?